AyrA/CommandoCheatTool/docs/Levels.md

 Continue to the right, then climb up.
 You will have to fight the person next to the helicopter.
 Get the keycard after the fight, then get back to the elevator.
-You can now open the door on the left by waling into it.
+You can now open the door on the left by walking into it.
 This gets you the rifle.

 ### Trivia

-This level has the only item (the elevator) you activate manually with the arrow keys.
+This level has the only thing (the elevator) you activate manually with the arrow keys.
+You cannot stop the elevator once it's in motion, so don't move with it unnecessarily, as it takes a lot of time.

 ### Guns